 Storing Ice Cream

 So what if you have leftovers?
 Wait…who am I kidding??
 No, but really, sometimes you have leftover ice cream.
 (Or at least you should.
 Theoretically.)
 What do you do with it?
 Well, it’ll melt if you don’t put it in your freezer, so I highly suggest putting it in a sealable container in your freezer.
-There are all kinds of ice cream freezer containers on the market.
-I personally use an old Tupperware container that’s meant to hold a half-gallon box of ice cream (back when they made ice cream in half gallons – shows you how old this container is).
-I’ve heard good things about these Tovolo containers as well.
-Basically you need a container that seals tightly.
+You need a container that seals tightly, and the more shallow it is, the faster the ice cream will thaw to a scoopable consistency.

-When you freeze ice cream leftovers, they will eventually freeze hard.
-How fast they get hard and how icy they get will vary according to the ingredients you used (the more cream and vegetable glycerin you use, the longer it will take for the ice cream to freeze completely solid and the creamier it will remain).
+When you freeze ice cream leftovers, they will eventually freeze harder than a soft-serve consistency.
+How fast they get hard and exactly how hard they get will vary according to the ingredients you used.

 A great way to use up leftover ice cream that has frozen solid is to make a milkshake!
 I have a basic leftover-ice-cream-milkshake recipe here, and a peanut butter milkshake recipe that uses leftover ice cream here.